pixelcities/datagarden/docs/encryption.md

 ## Preface
 DataGarden is a web application, and as such all the libraries mentioned in this section are run in the browser through various WASM ports.
-There is a [POC](https://github.com/pixelcities/datagarden/tree/feature/subresource-integrity) to guarantee the integrity of these libraries.
+Also see this [note](https://github.com/pixelcities/datagarden#a-word-on-guaranteeing-e2ee-and-trust-in-browsers) on how to guarantee the integrity of these libraries.

 ## Registration
 On registration, your password is used (with the email as salt) in a KDF using argon2